awsdocs/amazon-s3-developer-guide/doc_source/IndexDocumentSupport.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/swsRootDomainBucketWithFolderObject.png)

 If you create such a folder structure in your bucket, you must have an index document at each level\.
+In each folder, the index document must have the same name, for example, `index.html`\.
+When you configure your bucket as a static website, you only enter the name of the index document, for example, `index.html`\.

 When a user specifies a URL that resembles a folder lookup, the presence or absence of a trailing slash determines the behavior of the website\.
 For example, the following URL, with a trailing slash, returns the `photos/index.html` index document\.

 ```
 1. http://bucket-name.s3-website.Region.amazonaws.com/photos/
 ```

 However, if you exclude the trailing slash from the preceding URL, Amazon S3 first looks for an object `photos` in the bucket\.
-If the `photos` object is not found, then it searches for an index document, ` photos/index.html`\.
+If the `photos` object is not found, it searches for an index document, `photos/index.html`\.
 If that document is found, Amazon S3 returns a `302 Found` message and points to the `photos/` key\.
 For subsequent requests to `photos/`, Amazon S3 returns `photos/index.html`\.
 If the index document is not found, Amazon S3 returns an error\.